 One main contribution of the present paper is to show that the path-dependent control problem can be solved under the umbrella of dynamic programming and PDE approach.
 Comparing with the existing literature, the utility measures the difference between the control and its running maximum and the non-negativity constraint on consumption is imposed.
-The standard change of variables and the dimension reduction can not be applied and we confront a two dimensional value function and its associated nonlinear PDE problem.
+The standard change of variables and the dimension reduction can not be applied, and we confront a value function depending on two state variables, namely the wealth variable $x\in \mathbb{R}_+$ and the reference level variable $h\in\mathbb{R}_+$.
 By noting that the consumption control is restricted between 0 and the peak level, we first heuristically derive the HJB equation in different forms based on the decomposition of the domain $\{(x,h)\in \mathbb{R}_+\times \mathbb{R}_+\}$ into disjoint regions of $(x,h)$ such that the feedback optimal consumption satisfies (i) $c^*(x,h)=0$; (ii) $0<c^*(x,h)<h$; (iii) $c^*(x,h)=h$.
 To overcome the obstacle from nonlinearity, we apply the dual transformation only with respect to the state variable $x$ and treat $h$ as the parameter that is involved in some free boundary conditions.
-The linearized dual PDE in different regions can be handled as ODE problem with the parameter $h$.
-By using smooth-fit principle and some intrinsic boundary conditions, we can obtain the explicit solution of the dual ODE problem that enables us to express the value function, the feedback optimal investment and consumption in terms of the primal variables after the inverse transform.
-We are able to find some thresholds $x_{\text{zero}}(h)$, $x_{\text{modr}}(h)$, $x_{\text{aggv}}(h)$ and $x_{\text{splg}}(h)$ for the wealth variable $x$ as nonlinear functions of the variable $h$ such that the feedback optimal consumption can be characterized in the way that: (i) $c^*(x,h)=0$ when $x\leq x_{\text{zero}}(h)$; (ii) $0<c^*(x,h)<\lambda h$ when $x_{\text{zero}}(h)<x<x_{\text{modr}}(h)$; (iii) $\lambda h\leq c^*(x,h)<h$ when $x_{\text{modr}}(h)\leq x<x_{\text{aggv}}(h)$; (iv) $c^*(x,h)=h$ but the instant running maximum process $H_t^*$ remains flat when $x_{\text{aggv}}(h)\leq x<x_{\text{splg}}(h)$; (v) $c^*(x,h)=h$ and the instant $c_t^*$ creates a new globall maximum level when $x=x_{\text{splg}}(h)$.
-Moreover, due to the presence of the consumption running maximum process inside the utility, the proof of the verification theorem involves many technical and non-standard arguments.
+The linearized dual PDE can be handled as a piecewise ODE problem with the parameter $h$.
+By using smooth-fit principle and some intrinsic boundary conditions, we obtain the explicit solution of the ODE that enables us to express the value function, the feedback optimal investment and consumption in terms of the primal variables after the inverse transform.
+We are able to find $x_{\text{zero}}(h)$, $x_{\text{modr}}(h)$, $x_{\text{aggr}}(h)$ and $x_{\text{lavs}}(h)$, indicating thresholds of zero consumption, moderate consumption, aggressive consumption and lavish consumption for the wealth variable $x$ as nonlinear functions of the variable $h$.
+The feedback optimal consumption can be characterized in the way that: (i) $c^*(x,h)=0$ when $x\leq x_{\text{zero}}(h)$; (ii) $0<c^*(x,h)<\lambda h$ when $x_{\text{zero}}(h)<x<x_{\text{modr}}(h)$; (iii) $\lambda h\leq c^*(x,h)<h$ when $x_{\text{modr}}(h)\leq x<x_{\text{aggr}}(h)$; (iv) $c^*(x,h)=h$ but the instant running maximum process $H_t^*$ remains flat when $x_{\text{aggr}}(h)\leq x<x_{\text{lavs}}(h)$; (v) $c^*(x,h)=h$ and the instant $c_t^*$ creates a new globall maximum level when $x=x_{\text{lavs}}(h)$.
+Moreover, due to the presence of the running maximum process inside the utility, the proof of the verification theorem involves many technical and non-standard arguments.